doodeck/dock-grpc/README.md

 ## Known problems and workarounds

 - build on the CLI completes properly as described above.
 When building the container, it requires explicitly starting setup.py (see Dockerfile).
-Besides,  python...alpine image would not accept that workaround, hence using another ono.
+Besides,  python...alpine image would not accept that workaround, hence using another one.